HumanCellAtlas/metadata-schema/docs/jsonBrowser/core.md

 insdc_biomaterial | An International Nucleotide Sequence Database Collaboration (INSDC) sample accession. | string | no |  | INSDC ID |  | SRS0000000

 ## File core<a name='File core'></a>
-_A file entity contains information about a file produced from any process._
+_Information about a file produced from any process._

 Location: core/file/file_core.json